Rothschild's swift: Migration

 Rothschild's swift appears to be a year-round resident in most of its range, though it might winter at the northern end of it.

 Feeding

 Like all swifts, Rothschild's is an aerial insectivore, but no details of its diet are known.

 Breeding

 Nothing is known about Rothschild's swift's breeding phenology.

 Vocalization

 As of late 2022, xeno-canto had a single recording of a Rothschild's swift vocalization, and the Cornell Lab of Ornithology's Macaulay Library had none.
 It reportedly makes a "short 'pip' or 'peep'" in flight.

 Status

 The IUCN has assessed Rothschild's swift as Near Threatened.
-It has a small range and an estimated population of 6000 to 15,000 mature individuals; the later is believed to be stable.
+It has a small range and an estimated population of 6000 to 15,000 mature individuals; the latter is believed to be stable.
 Much of the Yungas forest where it lives has been logged or converted to agriculture.
 It does occur in some protected areas.